Lectins

 • Disruption of hormonal balance by mimicking hormones or blocking receptors.

 The effect of lectins is highly dependent on the dose and individual sensitivity.
-It is important to note that most lectins in common foods are deactivated by cooking, soaking, sprouting, or fermentation, which reduces their potential negative effects to negligible levels.
+Importantly, most lectins in common foods are deactivated by cooking, soaking, sprouting, or fermentation, which reduces their potential negative effects to negligible levels.

-For actively training individuals who consume legumes or grains daily, I recommend a minimum of 20 minutes of heat treatment by boiling to deactivate lectins and avoid digestive problems. — Petar Mitkov
+For actively training individuals who consume legumes or grains daily, I recommend a minimum of 20 minutes of thermal processing by boiling to deactivate lectins and avoid digestive problems. — Petar Mitkov

-🎯 Remember: Lectins are proteins that can affect digestion and nutrient absorption, but their negative effects are significantly minimized through proper heat treatment of foods.
+Remember: Lectins are proteins that can affect digestion and nutrient absorption, but their negative effects are significantly minimized through proper thermal processing of foods.

 From my practice, I notice that strictly avoiding lectins is rarely necessary for most trainees.
-Focusing on a balanced diet with whole foods is usually sufficient to achieve optimal health and performance.
-For a limited number of sensitive individuals, an individualized approach may be discussed.
+Focusing on a balanced diet with whole foods is usually sufficient for achieving good health and performance.
+For a limited number of sensitive individuals, a personalized approach may be considered.